Painted manakin: Morphology

 It is morphologically identical to one of the subspecies of the striolated manakin (M. striolatus aureopectus).
 Males are identified by a combination of their bright red cap, reddish-streaked underparts and their bright yellow breast-band.
 While females on the other hand are identified by their reddish-brown streaks on their belly and flanks.
 However, female painted manakin lack the bright red cap and yellow breast-band that males acquire.
 No genetic evidence has been published.

 Habitat

 The species is found on the eastern flanks of the Cordillera Escalera and Cordillera Azul near the valley of the Rio Mayo in Peru.
 The painted manakin is located in a fairly small region in the foothills of north-central Peru near areas of San Martin and Loretio.
-The painted manakin is currently known in less that 10 localities.
+The painted manakin is currently known in less than 10 localities.
 Additionally, there is a single female specimen that is located in the Ucayali department.
 The painted manakin lives in trees 5-10 meters (16-33 ft) from the ground.
 The soil is sandy and nutrient-deficient.
 The painted manakin inhabits low-elevation areas of Peru, where there is more foliage and plants.
 Painted manakin have an upper elevation limit of 1,400 meters (4593 ft) and a lower elevation limit of 400 meters (1312 ft).
 The painted manakin is found mainly in humid lowland forests.